We seek to empower communities

 Under TCF’s Aab e Rehmat clean drinking water initiative, community-sized filtration plants have been set up within our school premises, with dual outlets for both the school and the community.

-On a daily basis, over 35,000 people are benefitting from the 29 water plants set up across 11 districts: Lahore, Sheikhupura, Kasur, Sargodha, Muzaffargarh, Narowal, Mianwali, Naushehro Feroze, Dadu, Lasbela, and Karachi.
+On a daily basis, over 38,000 people benefit from the water plants set up across 11 districts: Lahore, Sheikhupura, Kasur, Sargodha, Muzaffargarh, Narowal, Mianwali, Naushehro Feroze, Dadu, Lasbela, and Karachi.

 Water quality is ensured through a team of trained plant operators and technicians, responsible for carrying out regular plant repair and maintenance activities.
 Water quality testing is independently done by PCRWR.
 We work with our faculty to reduce absenteeism among the school children by providing them with safe drinking water, while building awareness for improved health and hygiene practices in the community through our adult literacy program.